knative/docs/docs/eventing/sinks/README.md

 !!! contract
     This results in the `K_SINK` environment variable being set on the `subject` as `"http://mysink.default.svc.cluster.local/extra/path"`.

+## Kubernetes Service as a sink

+If Sink `ref` points to the Kubernetes core Service object, the destination port is chosen according to the following logic:

+- `knative.dev/destination-port` Service annotation can explicitly pin the port name that should be used as a destination,
+- Otherwise, if port annotation is not set,

+    \- _single-port_ Service's only port will be used as a destination,

+    \- _multi-port_ Service's port 80 will be used if it is exposed by the service.

+In all other cases or if the port specified in `knative.dev/destination-port` annotation does not exist in the service, sink URI resolution will fail.

 ## Using custom resources as sinks